lzxindustries/lzxcadet/README.md

 The designs and release artifacts for these projects are now open source hardware.

-* You may fabricate any of the original PCB Gerbers for personal use without restriction.
+* You may fabricate any of the original PCB & Frontpanel Gerbers for personal use without restriction.

 * You may not sell these modules, bare PCBs or kits with the original LZX artwork or under the LZX brand name.